 Chronosphere controls high cardinality & metrics growth

 Chronosphere’s observability platform is the only purpose-built SaaS solution for scaling cloud-native environments.
 Chronosphere puts you back in control by taming rampant metric data growth and the high cardinality problem.
-Chronosphere allows customers to keep pace with the massive amounts of monitoring data generated by microservices, and it does so with more cost efficiency than legacy solutions.
+Chronosphere allows customers to keep pace with the massive amounts of monitoring data generated by microservices, and it does so with more cost efficiency than legacy solutions, with tools like the Control Plane.

 Get started with a customized walkthrough!